 Some of the data can be disclosed to anyone without the consent of a person because the data is public by law.
 However, as a general rule, the information in the register of taxable persons is subject to tax secrecy and must be issued in accordance with the requirements of the law.

-If there are several residency periods between the selected start period and the day of compilation of the certificate, the different periods will be displayed on the same certificate in chronological order, e.g. 15.02.2019–15.03.2019, 07.07.2019–18.09.2019.
+If there are several periods of residence between the selected start date and the date of issue of the certificate, the different periods will be displayed on the same certificate in chronological order, e.g. 15.02.2019–15.03.2020, 07.07.2021–18.09.2022.

 Taxation data certificate gives an overview of your declared income (salary, benefits, funded pension payments, income from business activities, etc.), employment register data and arrears.